 Ans.
 In my previous company, there was no such policy to offer service on credit, and thus, we hardly faced any bill related issues.
 (You can narrate your experience of getting the bills cleared if you had any.)

 Ans.
-Working as a project coordinator from the past few years, I have learned that uncertainties can drop in at any point in time.
+Working as a project coordinator for the past few years, I have learned that uncertainties can drop in at any point in time.
 For tackling such kind of issues, I think creativity and quick decision making plays a vital role.
 Yes, frequent changes sometimes draw a challenging situation for the team as well, but the only way to persuade them is to show a broader picture.
 Clients many a time shoot their new requirements, and if it is pliable, we take it positively to maintain a long-term professional relationship with them.

 Q24.
 How do you go ahead with receiving all deliveries in time to meet the deadline?